Joxit/kokai/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    changelog    Create a full changelog of your project help         Prints this message or the help of the given subcommand(s) release      Create a release changelog for a specified tag
+    changelog     Create a full changelog of your project completion    Generate autocompletion file for your shell help          Prints this message or the help of the given subcommand(s) release       Create a release changelog for a specified tag

 ```

 ### Release

 ```
-kokai-release 0.2.0
+kokai-release 0.3.0
 Jones Magloire @Joxit
 Create a release changelog for a specified tag